-We work in partnership with both the AAGBI and the Royal College of Anaesthetists to support and promote global health in anaesthesia, both from a practical and an academic perspective.
+We work in partnership with both the Association of Anaesthetists (AAGBI) and the Royal College of Anaesthetists to support and promote global health in anaesthesia, both from a practical and an academic perspective.

 World Anaesthesia Society (WAS) is a specialist society, based in the UK, for anaesthetists with an interest in working in low income regions of the world.